 At the P-12 grade levels, the goal is for students to develop technological and engineering literacy, regardless of career aspirations, through hands-on, contextual applications of technological and engineering concepts.
 T&EE students, use a hands-on approach to solve technological problems using problem solving and creativity, while working under constraints, which involves the use of optimization and predictive analysis.
 At the P-5 grade levels, technology and engineering concepts are integrated into existing coursework such as reading, mathematics, science, and social studies.
 Typical courses students would take at the 6-12 grade levels in a T&EE program would consist of (a) information and communication technologies, including computer-aided drafting and design, (b) engineering design, (c) construction technology, (d) manufacturing technology, (e) energy, power, and transportation technology, and (f) medical, agricultural, and related biotechnologies.
 Within these courses, students would utilize troubleshooting, research and development, invention and innovation, and problem solving.
 The focus of T&EE at the P-12 levels is not to prepare future engineering majors/students, but to provide an education for all students.

-Most technology and engineering education majors have found positions before graduation; 100 percent placement opportunities for Technology and Engineering Education majors have occurred since 1992.
+Most technology and engineering education majors have secured teaching positions before graduation; 100 percent placement opportunities for Technology and Engineering Education majors have occurred since 1992.